 Most listings are in the $50's per square foot per year.
-The Newport Beach region is experiencing a decrease in rates.
-In the last 3 months, the median rate decreased $1 per sqft per year.
-That's a 1% decrease in rent.
+The Newport Beach submarket is going through a an increase in rates.
+In the last 3 months, the median rate went up $2 per sqft per year.
+That's a 4% increase in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Newport Beach region has more expensive rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Newport Beach submarket has greater rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 96 listings have been made available, so you'll want to check back regularly for new listings.
-About 3% of the available leases in the Newport Beach are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 96 listings have come on the market, so you'll want to check back regularly for new listings.
+About 78% of the available leases in the Newport Beach are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,090 sqft.
-Most properties in this area are approximately 2 floors.
-Most buildings in this region were built in 1980 and are Class B.
+Even though the median size is 2,610 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this area are close to 2 floors.
+Most buildings in this market were built in 1980 and are Class B.